-We open sourced the Uniswap mobile wallet for a few reasons:
+We open sourced the Uniswap mobile app for a few reasons:

 - Open Source is User Aligned: Users have a right to choose the product that is best for them.
 Instead of trusting our claims about security, privacy, and data retention, users should be able to validate these claims by directly viewing the source code.
 Open source products allow users to evaluate their options to the greatest extent possible.

-- Open Source Builds Trust: The Uniswap mobile wallet has been audited by multiple parties, including Trail of Bits.
+- Open Source Builds Trust: The Uniswap mobile app has been audited by multiple parties, including Trail of Bits.
 These security reviews build trust in the safety of our products.
 Open sourcing takes this one step further.
-By exposing our codebase to the public forum, security researchers can further vet our wallet.
+By exposing our codebase to the public forum, security researchers can further vet our app.

-We had two goals that informed the mobile wallet design principles:
+We had two goals that informed the mobile app design principles:

 - Protect the user's wallet from being drained by securely storing and accessing the seed phrase

 - Protect the user from losing wallet access with backup options